-Stevenson, a Jackson, was the representative for Virginia's 11th congressional district from 1833 to 1835.
+Stevenson was the representative for Virginia’s 11th congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Dec 1821 to Jun 1834, Stevenson missed 1,160 of 1,396 roll call votes, which is 83.1%.
 This is much worse than the median of 18.2% among the lifetime records of representatives serving in Jun 1834.
 The chart below reports missed votes over time.